supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/input_labeling_job/README.md

 # Input Labeling Job

 The `Input Labeling Job` layer allows you to specify the data and annotations from labeling job that will participate in the transformation process.
+Only annotations from selected labeling job will be used in the transformation process.

 > ✅ Don't worry, original labeling job will remain safe.
 Any changes you make using all the layers will affect the new resulting project, unless you select to save results with `Add to Existing Project` layer.